Milan Kučan

-Milan Kučan ([ˈmíːlaŋ ˈkúːtʃan]; born 14 January 1941) is a Slovene politician who served as the first President of Slovenia from 23 December 1991 until 22 December 2002.
-Before being president of Slovenia, he was the 13th President of the Presidency of SR Slovenia from 10 May 1990 to 23 December 1991.
+Milan Kučan ([ˈmíːlaŋ ˈkúːtʃan]; born 14 January 1941) is a Slovenian former politician who served as the first President of Slovenia from 1991 to 2002.
+Before being president of Slovenia, he was the 13th President of the Presidency of SR Slovenia from 1990 to 1991.

-Kučan also served as the 7th President of the League of Communists of Slovenia from May 1986 until December 1989.
+Kučan also served as the 7th President of the League of Communists of Slovenia from 1986 to 1989.

 Early life and political beginnings

 Kučan, one of five children, was born in a teachers' family.
 His parents were Koloman Küčan (1911–1944) and Marija Varga (1917–1975).
 He was raised in the village of Križevci, located in the largely agrarian border region of Prekmurje in the Drava Banovina of the Kingdom of Yugoslavia (present-day Slovenia).
-His father Koloman died during World War II.
-Kučan's family spent World War II in occupied Serbia, where over 58,000 other Slovenians were resettled from Slovenia by the Nazis.
+His father died during World War II.
+Kučan's family spent the war in occupied Serbia, where over 58,000 other Slovenians were resettled from Slovenia by the Nazis.

 He later studied law at the University of Ljubljana and soon became involved in the Communist political organizations of the time.
-In 1968, he became the president of the Slovenian Youth Association, then secretary of the Socialist Alliance of the Working People of Slovenia (a central organization, created to unite all civil society associations under one roof) between 1974 and 1978.
-He rose to speaker of the National Assembly in 1978, and in 1982 he became representative for the Slovenian Communists in the League of Communists of Yugoslavia's Central Committee in Belgrade.
+In 1968, he became the president of the Slovenian Youth Association, then secretary of the Socialist Alliance of Working People of Slovenia (a central organization, created to unite all civil society associations under one roof) between 1974 and 1978.
+He rose to speaker of the National Assembly of Slovenia in 1978, and in 1982 he became representative for the Slovenian Communists in the League of Communists of Yugoslavia's Central Committee in Belgrade.

 In May 1986, he became the leader of the League of Communists of Slovenia.
 At that time, liberal and democratic sentiment started to grow in Slovenia, as opposed to the political atmosphere of Belgrade and Serbia under Slobodan Milošević.
 Advocating in favour of human rights and European democratic values and principles, Kučan, his party and Slovenia faced increasingly severe political confrontations with Belgrade and Serbia.
 On 23 January 1990, Kučan and the Slovenian delegation left the Party Congress.
 This was one of the factors that eventually led to the collapse of the League of Communists of Yugoslavia, one of the pillars of the political system of the Socialist Yugoslavia.